The National Award for SEN Coordination

 Our evaluative evidence from SENCOs, headteachers and our external examiners suggests that the Award is having a positive impact on practice, ideas and the achievements of schools and their pupils.
 Participant feedback indicates how the programme has supported professional learning and expertise, confidence, engagement with organisational expectations and leadership, teaching and learning and Ofsted evaluation requirements.

-The SENCO programme is open to qualified teachers in the role of SENCO.
+The SENCO programme is open to qualified teachers (i.e. who have QTS/QTLS and have successfully completed an (NQT) induction period) who are employed in the role of SENCO.

-The programme is also open to teachers who are not SENCOs but who have an interest in the role of SENCO and leadership of special educational needs.
-Teachers who are not SENCOs must have access to pupils with special educational needs, be able to lead at least some aspects of SEN in the school and will need the support of their headteacher.
+The programme is also open to qualified teachers who are not SENCOs but who have an interest in the role of SENCO and leadership of special educational needs.
+Teachers who are not SENCOs must be employed in an educational setting, have access to pupils with special educational needs, be able to lead at least some aspects of SEN in the school and will need the support of their headteacher.
 Teachers who are not SENCOs may not be able to achieve all of the SENCO Learning Outcomes.

-There is no longer any government funding for this Award as all CPD funding has been devolved to schools.
+There is no government funding for this Award as all CPD funding has been devolved to schools.

 The programme consists of 6 full days’ attendance at sessions in your local authority location and we strongly recommend 4 school focused/research/study days.